ki4jgt/Book-of-the-Damned/README.md

 5. The right to liberty and justice

 These are the foundation of a free society.
 Refusing these rights to any person is an affront to Truth itself.
 It is the job of all people to protect and affirm these rights for everyone.

+# Forgiveness, Life, and Death

+Truth knew you before it came together and formed you.
+Everything is always a potential outcome.
+And Truth has already manifested all outcomes.
+All potentials have been played out, side-by-side, in an instant.

+Truth is both inside and outside of time.
+What takes centuries for us to learn, Truth just knows.
+The purpose of our existence is to affirm what Truth already knows.
+We are the proof behind the concept.

+Because all things are Truth, death is an illusion.
+We lose our external sensory inputs, but we never cease to exist as an eternal concept, made manifest in Truth.

+Every interaction we had with the multiverse will continue long after our identities have been obstructed from this reality.

+And, as negative space provides mechanical function, so too do the interactions you've had leave a complete inverse of you behind.
+That inverse is as real as anything else.
+You existed before you were formed.
+And you exist after.
+So does everything.

+---

+The greatest surgeon in the world abuses his wife.
+Do you imprison him?
+How many children will die because of you?
+If he beats his wife to death, how many will go uninspired, having never seen her art?
+What you do to one, you do to all.

+Be responsible in your dealings.

 Book of the Damned  by Anonymous is marked CC0 1.0 Universal.
 To view a copy of this mark, visit https://creativecommons.org/publicdomain/zero/1.0/